-- You cannot combine it with liberty weekends, special liberty, or holidays, to extend the period of actual job/house hunting activities beyond the days authorized - It can also be taken in conjunction with chargeable leave at no cost to the government - It may be taken in conjunction with transition leave (immediately upon completion of all separation processing) but the total number of days of combined permissive absence and transition leave may not exceed 30 days - You can take the PTDY all at once, or in increments, except in cases of disability retirement or separation in which time constraints dictate that it is taken all at once, or not at all
+• You cannot combine it with liberty weekends, special liberty, or holidays, to extend the period of actual job/house hunting activities beyond the days authorized

+- It can also be taken in conjunction with chargeable leave at no cost to the government - It may be taken in conjunction with transition leave (immediately upon completion of all separation processing) but the total number of days of combined permissive absence and transition leave may not exceed 30 days - You can take the PTDY all at once, or in increments, except in cases of disability retirement or separation in which time constraints dictate that it is taken all at once, or not at all
-If you desire more information on PTDY and excess leave, mark "Yes" and write down "personnel office" in the "'referred to" section.

 You are to contact your supporting personnel office for additional information regarding PTDY.
 You should also meet and discuss applying for and obtaining approval for PTDY with your Commander.

-34. Travel and Transportation Allowances
+37. Travel and Transportation Allowances